ErpNetDocs/info/legal/platform-terms-of-use.md

 ### 7.1.
 Usage Limits

-Services are subject to usage limits specified in Order Forms and Documentation.
+Services are subject to usage limits specified in Subscription Orders and Documentation.
 If Customer exceeds a contractual usage limit, ERP.net may work with Customer to seek to reduce Customer’s usage so that it conforms to that limit.
-If, notwithstanding ERP.net’s efforts, Customer is unable or unwilling to abide by a contractual usage limit, Customer will execute an Order Form for additional quantities of the applicable Services promptly upon ERP.net’s request, and/or pay any invoice for excess usage in accordance with the “Invoicing and Payment” section below.
+If, notwithstanding ERP.net’s efforts, Customer is unable or unwilling to abide by a contractual usage limit, Customer will execute a Subscription Order for additional quantities of the applicable Services promptly upon ERP.net’s request, and/or pay any invoice for excess usage in accordance with the “Invoicing and Payment” section below.

 The use of one User account by several different Users is expressly prohibited and will be considered a gross violation of this Agreement, which may result in termination of all Services without notice.
 This limit doesn’t apply for Business Partners accounts.
 If a Business Partner should access the system, a request for this is submitted through the platform and a Business Partner account of the given legal entity is created, which can be accessed by several Users.

 Additionally, the ERP.net may, at its discretion, provide Free services under section 4.1.5. to Customer who they consider that is classified for them according to the internal ERP.net rules (universities, non-governmental organizations, churches).
-In such cases, the usage is limited to the resources that the ERP.net has decided to provide free of charge and according to the constraints it deems appropriate for the need of the Customer, stated in the Order Form.
+In such cases, the usage is limited to the resources that the ERP.net has decided to provide free of charge and according to the constraints it deems appropriate for the need of the Customer, stated in the Subscription Order.

 #### 7.1.1.
 Different type of usage limits

 - **Session Based** – this is a type of limitation that entitles the Customer to use the Cloud Service by User sessions, regardless of who the individual User is.
 In this case the number of licenses is equal to the number of User sessions, which can be performed simultaneously by Users of the Customer, which means there are no restriction on the number of registered Users.

-- **User Based** – this is a type of limitation that entitles 1 /one/ individual User, identified in an Order Form, or in another appropriate way, to use the Cloud Services.
+- **User Based** – this is a type of limitation that entitles 1 /one/ individual User, identified in an Subscription Order, or in another appropriate way, to use the Cloud Services.
 In this case, the number of licenses is equal to the number of individual Users who can use the Cloud Services, which means there are restriction on the number of registered Users.

 - **Resource Based** – this is a type of limitation that gives the Customer the right to use a certain capacity of the Cloud Services – until a certain load of resources or monthly quota is reached.